olga-f/JSPrep/README.md

 }
 ```

+---

+### Testing

 For run tests, you need to:

-1. Activate your virtual environment:
+- activate your virtual environment:

 ```
 cd server